cem220/cem220.github.io/README.md

 # The Most Visited Countries in the World
 ![Most Visited](https://github.com/cem220/cem220.github.io/blob/master/MostVisited.png?raw=true)

 Using information from WorldAtlas.com, I created an infographic depicting the top 5 most visited countries in the world.
 I used mini cameras to symbolize every ten million people.
+I thought that this would make for an interesting infographic because I could use a vibrant image of one of the countries, making the reader's mind yearn for wanderlust and decide they want to travel.

 # Timeline of Rio Summer Oympics in 2016
 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1LvbCgyl8TdXWWiFi7MSSuVplSlSLsqKWpzOYD4GEXSk&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

+Here is my practice run, using Timeline for the first time.
+In class, we were gien the topic of the Rio Olympics.

 # Timeline of the History of Nail Polish
 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1mYZYOmXuXdjGBppk6pwTexQsRNKnYQtNR8uoznMXx6U&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

+Here is my own personal timeline.
+I created this using various sources online, putting the history together.
+I picked this topic because I personally wear nail polish all the time and it is something I include in my life day to day.
+When we were asked to come up with a topic to research and then produce a timeline on our own, I instantly looked at my hands.
+Your hands are the first and pretty much  only part of your body that you can see at all times.
+I am always looking at my hands.
+So that being said, I love to have my nails painted because I think it looks more put together that way.
+I instantly dove into the topic of nail polish and learned some really interesting things, like warriors were the first to pioneer the idea of putting dye on your finger nails.
+Alhough I use nail polish for other reasons, it is cool to think that I am sharing something in common with Babylonian warriors that roamed this earth so long ago.